carvel-dev/carvel/proposals/ytt/003-openapi-schemas/README.md

 Configuration Authors want to be able to generate documentation for configuration inputs (for example, Data Values Schema, and Data Values) for their users.
 Additionally, Configuration Consumers want to be able to validate their configuration inputs by other tools (for example, IDE's and OpenAPI Schema validators).

 # Proposal
-Implement a flag to export an [OpenAPI Schema](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md) yaml document generated from a [Data Values schema](https://carvel.dev/ytt/docs/latest/lang-ref-ytt-schema/) file, and an optional Data Values file.
-When invoking ytt with configuration inputs and the flag `--schema-inspect-openapi`, the result is the OpenAPI formatted document only.
+Implement a flag to create an [OpenAPI Schema](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md) yaml document generated from a [Data Values schema](https://carvel.dev/ytt/docs/latest/lang-ref-ytt-schema/) file, and an optional Data Values file.
+When invoking ytt with configuration inputs and the flag `--schema-inspect-openapi`, the result is the OpenAPI formatted Schema object only.
+In addition, the `--schema-inspect-openapi-metadata` flag may be used to include _both_ the [OpenAPI metadata](#openapi-document-with-metadata) and the [Schema object](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#schema-object).

 This flag will behave similar to the `--data-values-inspect` flag, which excludes any templates in the output.